Hemanth097/TextToWhatsappNumber/README.md

-# Send Text To Any Whatsapp Number
+# Generate url for whatsapp message